JingtianYan/JingtianYan.github.io/content/publication/2025-smart/index.md

 # Manuscript is currently under review at IJCAI; code and arXiv preprint will be released soon!

 ---
-**Manuscript is currently under review at IJCAI; code and arXiv preprint will be released soon!**
+**Manuscript is currently under review at IJCAI; arXiv preprint will be released soon!**

 <!-- {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.